duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 - ### `secondaryText` *string* [optional]

     This is an optional text label, displayed to the left of the "More at" link.
-For example, a weather forecast Spice might use this to indicate the temperature unit, such as "Temperature in F&deg;".
+For example, a weather forecast Instant Answer might use this to indicate the temperature unit, such as "Temperature in F&deg;".

 - ### `sourceLogo` *url string* [optional]